kevin-tofu/moirestrain/README.md

 The current high-level workflow focuses on two-dimensional square-marker grid targets, such as regularly spaced black squares on a white background.

-## Highlights
+## What It Can Do

 - Generate phase-shifted sampling moire images from a single grating image.
-- Estimate wrapped phase with a phase-shifting formula.
+- Estimate wrapped phase and convert reference/deformed phase differences into displacement.
-- Calculate displacement from reference/deformed phase difference.
 - Analyze square-grid targets in both x/y directions.
-- Output `u`, `v`, `exx`, `eyy`, and `gamma_xy` fields.
+- Compute `u`, `v`, `exx`, `eyy`, and `gamma_xy` fields.
-- Detect partial grating ROIs inside larger images.
+- Detect partial grating ROIs inside larger images using grating-energy maps.
-- Rectify tilted planar grating regions from four corner points.
+- Rectify oblique planar grid targets from four corner points.
+- Separate square-grid images into x-periodic and y-periodic components.
-- Save analysis arrays, valid ROI masks, and PNG summaries.
+- Export `.npz` arrays, valid ROI masks, and PNG summaries for reproducible workflows.

 The numerical core is NumPy-based.
 Runtime dependencies also include `imageio` and `matplotlib` for CLI image I/O and PNG reporting. `scikit-image`